 ABOUT CSG

-Please note that Carolyn’s Shade Gardens does not have regular hours and is not open for garden visits.
-Customers can tour the gardens when picking up pre-ordered plants.
-If you would like to be on our customer list, please send your full name, address, and cell number to carolyn@carolynsshadegardens.com and specify if you are interested in snowdrops.
+If you would like to be on our customer email list, please send your full name, mailing address, and cell number to carolyn@carolynsshadegardens.com and specify if you are interested in shopping at the nursery and/or snowdrops (mail order only).
 Thanks.

-Carolyn’s Shade Gardens is a retail nursery (mail order for snowdrops only) in Bryn Mawr, PA, specializing in perennial flowering plants that thrive without full sun, and a two-acre ornamental garden open to customers picking up orders.
-Plants are chosen to suit all types of shady areas with an emphasis on the many showy and colorful flowers that flourish in full shade.
-We offer an especially good selection of snowdrops, hellebores, and hostas.
+Carolyn’s Shade Gardens at Whitehall Farm is a retail nursery (mail order for snowdrops only) in Norristown, PA, specializing in perennial flowering plants, trees, shrubs, and vines.
+Plants are chosen to suit all types of conditions from full sun to full shade, but we specialize in the many showy and colorful flowers that flourish in part to full shade.
+We also have a garden shop featuring high quality tools, planters, books, and garden-related gifts.

 November 4, 2010 at 8:50 pm